eclipse/repairnator/doc/repairnator-github-app.md

 ## How to Use the Repairnator GitHub App?

-1. trigger a Travis CI build: for example create a PR, reopen a PR, make commits inside a PR
+1. trigger a Travis CI build: for example create a PR, reopen a PR, make commits inside a PR, for example
 2. if the travis CI build is __failing__ and the language setting in `.travis.yml` is __java__, then a comment will be posted to the pull request
 3. for this failing build, if Repairnator can find one valid patch, it will create one PR for the current PR

+## Developer Documentation

-## Architecture Overview (for developers)
+### Architecture Overview

 The server listens to several GitHub webhooks, and execute corresponding scripts based on the events.
 The most important script is to request travisCI's Build info via Travis API.
 For each failing java-language build, the server will push its buildId to Repairnator's ActiveMQ.
 Repairnator-pipeline will pick up each buildId and invoke repair tools to generate possible patches.
 If valid patches are found, then corresponding pull-requests will be created on GitHub.